SofiaEn9/SofiaEn9/README.md

 - 🌱 I’m currently learning HTML, CSS, Javascript and React
 - 💞️ I’m looking to collaborate on learning experiences, interacting websites or applications that help users optimize tasks
 - 📫 How to reach me: sofiaanen9@gmail.com
-- 💻 See my portfolio at: www.sofia-enriquez.com
+- 💻 Take a look at my portfolio: www.sofia-enriquez.com

 <!---
 SofiaEn9/SofiaEn9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.